OfficeDev/office-js-docs-pr/docs/publish/centralized-deployment.md

 ## Prerequisites for centralized deployment

+You can deploy add-ins via the admin center if your organization meets the following criteria:

+- Users sign in to Office 2016 with their work or school account.
+- Your organization uses the Azure Active Directory (Azure AD) identity service.
+- Users' Exchange mailboxes have [OAuth enabled](https://msdn.microsoft.com/en-us/library/office/dn626019(v=exchg.150).aspx#Anchor_0).
-For Word, Excel and PowerPoint
+- For Word, Excel and PowerPoint:
-- Your users must be using Office Professional Plus 2016 on the following operating systems:
+    - Users must be using Office Professional Plus 2016 on the following operating systems:
-  * Win32: build 16.0.8067 or later
+        - Win32: build 16.0.8067 or later
-  * Mac: build 15.34.17051500 or later
+        - Mac: build 15.34.17051500 or later

-For Outlook
+- For Outlook:
     - 2013 Click to Run version: 15.0.4819.1000 or later
     - 2013 MSI version: 15.0.4937.1000 or later*
     - 2016 Click to Run version: 16.0.7726.5702 or later
     - 2016 MSI version: 16.0.4494.1000 or later*

-*In MSI version of Outlook, admin-installed add-ins will show in the appropriate ribbon in Outlook but will not show the add-in in 'My add-ins' section
+>*In MSI version of Outlook, admin-installed add-ins will show in the appropriate ribbon in Outlook but will not show in the 'My add-ins' section.

-- Users sign in to Office 2016 with their work or school account.
-- Your organization uses the Azure Active Directory (Azure AD) identity service.
-- Users' Exchange mailboxes have [OAuth enabled](https://msdn.microsoft.com/en-us/library/office/dn626019(v=exchg.150).aspx#Anchor_0).

 Currently, add-ins for the following Office clients are supported.